conor-murphy4/automated_threshold_selection/README.md

 ## Motivation

 This method assumes data is independent and identically distributed.
-The function `thr_dist` selects a threshold from the set of proposed thresholds which allows for excesses to be modelled closely by a GPD while also accounting for parameter estimation uncertainty.
+The function `thresh_qq_metric` selects a threshold from the set of proposed thresholds which allows for excesses to be modelled closely by a GPD while also accounting for parameter estimation uncertainty.